Skip to main content

 It’s been rough.
 For the industry and, in all honesty, for me as well.

-Ever since I shifted to full-time freelancing over four years ago, the work I’ve done has generally fallen into one of the following categories:
+Ever since I shifted to full-time freelancing over four years ago, the work I’ve done has generally fallen into one of the following tags:

 The common thread has been software development (specifically the web) and systems-thinking.
 In particular, systems-thinking was the foundation for both Out of the Software Crisis and The Intelligence Illusion ebooks.
 It’s what drove most of my work: the research – studying notetaking and writing as organically evolved systemic practices with an eye for adopting them into software tools – my consulting, and my writing.